A Glorious Light!

 Sunday, December 10 | 3 p.m.

 Please join the Portland Symphonic Choir for an uplifting concert of holiday music featuring John Rutter’s “Gloria” with full brass, percussion, and organ.
-The choir will also present a captivating setting of “Star in the East,” by Malcolm Dalglish, accompanied by guest artist Carl Thor on hammer dulcimer.
-Choral works spanning the Renaissance to present day will compliment the featured compositions and carol sing-a-longs will tie the concert together.
+The choir will also present a captivating setting of “Star in the East,” by Malcolm Dalglish, accompanied by guest artist Carl Thor on hammered dulcimer.
+Choral works spanning the Renaissance to present day will complement the featured compositions and carol sing-a-longs will tie the concert together.
 The program, inspired by two central holiday themes, glory and light, promises not to disappoint.

 About Guest Conductor Dr. Samuel Barbara